epsil/gll/README.md

 ```

 This terse definition can be read as: "Invoke the first parser `a` and
 bind the value-part of the result to `x`.
-Then invoke the the second
+Then invoke the second
 parser `b` and bind the value-part of the result to `y`.
 Finally,
 create a combined parse result from `x` and `y`."
 If any of the
 parsers fail, then `bind` stops; only successful results are passed